 Naturally, anything new and different had me obsessed with it and I was glad I am not the only one.
 The whats up chat was flooded with references and sites we could refer to for Pegan Diet.

-So let us see what Pegan diet means, before a little about Paleo and Vegan Diets,
+So let us see what the Pegan diet means, before a little about Paleo and Vegan Diets

-In case you are planning to follow the Pegan diet here are the do’s and don’ts.
-I have referred to various articles to form my ideas of Pegan diet the chief sites I looked into are
+In case you are planning to follow the diet here are the do’s and don’ts.
+I have referred to various articles to form my ideas of the diet the chief sites I looked into are

-I have tried to make tables for foods that are allowed, allowed sparingly and disallowed as an easy guide To Pegan diet.
+I have tried to make tables for foods that are allowed, sparingly and disallowed as an easy diet guide.

 Veggies |